stormpath/stormpath-documentation/source/005_auth_n.rst

 Refreshing Access Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In the event that the Access Token expires, the user can generate a new one using the Refresh Token without re-inputting their credentials.
+In the event that the Access Token expires, the user can generate a new one using the Refresh Token without re-entering their credentials.
 To use this Refresh Token, simply make an HTTP POST to your Applications ``/oauth/token`` endpoint with it and you will get a new token back.

 So a POST to ``https://api.stormpath.com/v1/applications/$YOUR_APPLICATION_ID/oauth/token`` along with this header::